willstepp/writings/hunger/hunger.md

 Mika lay down.
 His mother gave him a kiss on the forehead.

 How does it feel now that you have done your father’s will?
-He is surely proud of his son.
-I am proud of you.
+He is surely proud.
+I am proud of my son.

-That night Mika did not sleep at all and as he lay in bed his view of the stars through the opening in the roof was obscured by tears.
+That night Mika wept.

 ~